primait/localauth0/README.md

   then it is returned to the application as part of the `redirect_uri`.
 - bypass (optional): this is a dev feature.
 If set to true directly redirect to `redirect_uri`.

-After redirection the redirect_url will contain those http fragments:
+After redirection the redirect_url will contain these http fragments:
 - access_token: the JWT token.
 - token_type: always set to `Bearer`.
 - expires_in: when will the jwt expires.